BaptisteLalanne/ANTLR4-C-Compiler/README_DEV.md

     └── testfiles
 ```

-`antlr` directory is included in thi repo to avoid conflicts with ANTLR4 version, from one computer to another.
+`antlr` directory is included in this repo to avoid conflicts with ANTLR4 version, from one computer to another.
 With this static import, development gets easier.

 ### Compiler folder